Premiership of Rishi Sunak: Ministry

 Sunak began appointing his cabinet on 25 October 2022.
 Jeremy Hunt remained as chancellor, a role he was given during the Truss ministry after Kwasi Kwarteng was dismissed on 14 October.
-Dominic Raab was also re-appointed as Deputy Prime Minister and Justice Secretary, both roles he was given during the premiership of Boris Johnson.
-James Cleverly remained as Foreign Secretary with Suella Braverman returning as Secretary of State for the Home Department, a role from which she had previously resigned during the Truss ministry.
+Dominic Raab was also re-appointed as deputy prime minister and justice secretary, both roles he was given during the premiership of Boris Johnson.
+James Cleverly remained as foreign secretary with Suella Braverman returning as secretary of state for the Home Department, a role from which she had previously resigned during the Truss ministry.
 Ben Wallace remained as Secretary of State for Defence, a role he had held throughout the Johnson and Truss ministries.
-Michael Gove returned as Levelling Up Secretary, a role he was dismissed from by Johnson, and Grant Shapps was demoted from Home Secretary to Secretary of State for Business, Energy and Industrial Strategy.
+Michael Gove returned as Levelling Up Secretary, a role he was dismissed from by Johnson, and Grant Shapps was demoted from home secretary to secretary of state for business, energy and industrial strategy.
 Penny Mordaunt remained as Leader of the House of Commons and Lord President of the Council, roles which she had held during the Truss ministry.

-Other key appointments include Simon Hart as Parliamentary Secretary to the Treasury and Chief Whip of the House of Commons, Nadhim Zahawi as Party Chairman, Oliver Dowden as Chancellor of the Duchy of Lancaster, Thérèse Coffey as Environment Secretary, Mel Stride as Work and Pensions Secretary and Mark Harper as Transport Secretary.
+Other key appointments included Simon Hart as Parliamentary Secretary to the Treasury and chief whip of the House of Commons, Nadhim Zahawi as party chairman, Oliver Dowden as Chancellor of the Duchy of Lancaster, Thérèse Coffey as Environment Secretary, Mel Stride as Work and Pensions Secretary and Mark Harper as transport secretary.

-2023 reshuffle
+Braverman's reappointment as home secretary in the Sunak ministry was challenged by Labour Party MPs, Liberal Democrats, Scottish National Party MPs and some Conservatives.
+The Labour leader and Leader of the Opposition, Keir Starmer, raised it as the subject of his first question to Rishi Sunak at Sunak's first Prime Minister's Questions on 26 October 2022.
+She had previously resigned from her role as home secretary in the Truss ministry during the October 2022 government crisis, in response to criticism about an alleged security breach when she shared secure information with a colleague using her private email account.
+Sunak said Braverman "made an error of judgment but she recognised that she raised the matter and she accepted her mistake".

+Reshuffles

-The reshuffle saw a significant restructuring of government departments.
-New departments included those for Business and Trade, Energy Security and Net Zero, andScience, Innovation and Technology.
+The first reshuffle saw a significant restructuring of government departments.
+New departments included those for Business and Trade, Energy Security and Net Zero, and Science, Innovation and Technology.
 The Department for International Trade and the Department for Business, Energy and Industrial Strategy were split and merged into other departments.

-Ministers who joined the cabinet included Greg Hands took over as Chairman of the Conservative Party from Nadhim Zahawi and Lucy Frazer became Secretary of State for Culture, Media and Sport taking over from Michelle Donelan.
+Ministers who joined the cabinet in the first reshuffle included Greg Hands took over as Chairman of the Conservative Party from Nadhim Zahawi and Lucy Frazer became Secretary of State for Culture, Media and Sport taking over from Michelle Donelan.
 Rachel Maclean left the backbenches and joined the Department for Levelling Up, Housing and Communities.